-3.4.6.1 ASN Duurzaam Aandelenfonds Equity market risk
+3.4.6.1 ASN Duurzaam Aandelenfonds

 The ASN Duurzaam Aandelenfonds invests in equities and is therefore exposed to the risk of fluctuations in value as a result of the developments in equity markets.
 This risk is (partially) mitigated by diversifying the investments in the portfolio, spreading them across regions and sectors, among other things.